-Acceptance is the first step for me thinking about my experience of really thinking about this pivot.
-And it’s hard to tell yourself to think a certain way, you know, like, you can’t say, oh, I’m just gonna think I’m just gonna say that I accept this now.
-But there are certain practices that you can explore, like meditation, they can help you when you start to recognize that you’re thinking about the past or you’re fantasizing about something being different than it is now.
+Acceptance is the first step for me thinking about my experience of really thinking about this pivot and it’s hard to tell yourself to think a certain way.
+Like, you can’t say, oh, I’m just gonna think.
+I’m just gonna say that I accept this now, but there are certain practices that you can explore, like meditation, that can help you when you start to recognize that you’re thinking about the past or you’re fantasizing about something being different than it is now.
 So I think focusing on practices that can help you to accept your situation, if you’re having a hard time with that aspect of it.
-That’s going to help you out a lot.
-And then just like love the routine that is involved with the recovery from these kind of injuries because it really is, can be quite simple and straightforward.
-It can also be complicated, but at the root of it, doing your rehab every day, like, don’t stop doing the things that you know you need to do.
-Just make space for them, prioritize them.
-And it doesn’t, you don’t have to do rehab for six hours every day, but get your 30 minutes, 20 minutes, even if it’s 10 minutes, you know, just like applying the mental energy to what you want to do with your body to what you want to heal, I think is if you can make that a routine and stay on that then that’s, that’s what’s going to help you out in the long run.
+That’s going to help you out a lot and then just like love the routine that is involved with the recovery from these kind of injuries because it really can be quite simple and straightforward.
+It can also be complicated, but at the root of it, doing your rehab every day, like don’t stop doing the things that you know you need to do.
+Just make space for them, prioritize them And it doesn’t, you don’t have to do rehab for six hours every day, but get your 30 minutes, 20 minutes, even if it’s 10 minutes.
+Just like applying the mental energy to what you want to do with your body to what you want to heal, I think is if you can make that a routine and stay on that then that’s, that’s what’s going to help you out in the long run.

 Trevor Connor 1:25:47

 Well, fascinating conversation as I knew would be whenever we get the two of you on the show, so really appreciate having you here.
-Thanks for taking the time was a real joy having me on the show.
+Thanks for taking the time.
+It was a real joy having me on the show.